 NCCID Disease Debriefs provide Canadian public health practitioners and clinicians with up-to-date reviews of essential information on prominent infectious diseases for Canadian public health practice.
 While not a formal literature review, information is gathered from key sources including the Public Health Agency of Canada (PHAC), the USA Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and peer reviewed literature.
-This debrief was prepared by Aleksandra K. Wierzbowski.

 Questions addressed in this Debrief:

 Pertussis, whooping cough, a contagious infection of the lungs and airways is caused by the bacterium Bordetella pertussis, a small, fastidious, Gram- negative, coccobacilli.
 Bordetella pertussis attaches to the cilia that line the upper respiratory tract and releases toxins which damage it and cause the airways to swell.
 Pertussis is primarily a toxin mediated disease.
 Chronic carriers of B. pertussis are uncommon.

 Signs and Symptoms

 The catarrhal stage (early stage) of pertussis resembling a typical cold, runny nose, low grade fever and mild, occasional cough is followed by paroxysmal stage (later stage) of characteristic uncontrollable, rapid, violent coughing with intermittent deep breath which creates a high – pitched “whooping” sound, vomiting and exhaustion.

 Pertussis in babies often does not present with coughing but rather with apnea (long pauses in breathing) and cyanosis (blue/purplish skin coloration due to lack of oxygen).